louije/Magneto/README.md

 #  Magneto

-This utility app registers the `magnet:` URL scheme, quickly parses the link and offers to launch a shortcut called **Open Magnet Link** with the magnet link as input.
+This utility app registers the `magnet:` URL scheme on an iOS device, quickly parses the link and offers to launch a Siri Shortcut called **Open Magnet Link** with the magnet link as input.

 ## Motivation